gr8linux/ajdttable/README.md

 'AJAX Table with Custom CRUD API' is a multipurpose wordpress plugin data table used for displaying custom data from the database.

 ### Features: ###
 * Generates Custom REST API
 * Integrates Bootsrap tables
 * Search records with AJAX
 * Filter visibility by data category.
 Different categories pages = different ( + global ) filters.
-One shop for everything
 * No reloading, only ajax

 ### How It Works: ###